emelcd/mailing_list_apps_script/README.md

 I use LiveServer to edit the template, it's inside utils/index.html.
 Edit and copy to constants.ts TEMPLATE_EMAIL_HTML variable.

+No using `clasp` but the `.claspignore` it's configured to deploy only the main.js file.

 ## Usage

 1. Use the method `createSheet` to create a new sheet with the name of your choice.